-- Original and Beautiful Photos: It’s wonderful when articles contain high-quality images, preferably taken by the author.
-If not taken by the author, it helps if photos are at least accurately sourced and of high quality.
+- Original and Beautiful Photos: Articles should contain high-quality images, preferably taken by the author.
+If not taken by the author, photos must be accurately sourced and of high quality.
 Travel writing is greatly enhanced by photos of a beautiful location that make you ache to go there.
-Not only will these images help you keep readers on your page, they will also increase your credibility as an author by proving that you have actually visited the location(s) in question.
+Not only will these images help you keep readers on your page, but they will also increase your credibility as an author by proving that you have actually visited the location(s) in question.

-- Numbered Lists: If an article lists a number in the title (i.e.: “Top 10 Best Beaches in California”), it is much more readable if the items on the list are numbered throughout the text.
+- Numbered Lists: If an article lists a number in the title (i.e.: “Top 10 Best Beaches in California”), the items on the list should be numbered throughout the text.
 This formatting will increase the likelihood that readers will finish reading the article in its entirety.

-- Map Consolidation: While it is not required to include a map in every article, some authors like to include multiple.
-If so, it is best to consolidate locations listed in the article into one or two map capsules as opposed to a different map for every location.
-You can include up to 10 different locations in a single Map Capsule.
+- Map Consolidation: While it is not required to include a map in every article, some authors like to include several.
+If so, it is best to consolidate the locations listed in the article into one or two map capsules as opposed to a different capsule for every location (you can include up to 10 different locations in a single Map Capsule).
 Here is an example.

 What to Avoid:

 - Uninformed Promotion: Similar to products, recommendations for merchants and lodging should only be included if the author has personal experience with them and can give an unbiased review.
 Authors shouldn’t recommend something to readers that they haven’t tried themselves, as this can reduce reader trust.